itayperry/itayperry/README.md

 I am Itay Perry 🌱 and I am a Junior Front End Developer ⚡ Currently I'm working mostly with Angular :)

-I'm a big fan of React, Node.js, Sinonjs and contributing to open source.
+I'm a big fan of React, Node.js, Sinon.JS and contributing to open source.